 Erasmus Primary School is an independent, non-denominational primary school that draws on some of the great philosophic traditions from across the world.
-It is devoted to providing the finest education for Years Prep – 6 and is one of the worldwide group of 11 Renaissance schools which offer courses in philosophy and self-development to adults.
+It is devoted to providing the finest education for Years Prep – 6 and is one of the worldwide group of 11 Renaissance schools.

-The school’s focus is the cultivation of every aspect of the child’s being – body, mind, heart and spirit, and it offers an ambitious and creative curriculum including philosophy, meditation and mindfulness as a way of nurturing these four aspects of the being.
+The school’s focus is the cultivation of every aspect of the child’s being – body, mind, heart and spirit, and it offers an ambitious and creative curriculum including philosophy, meditation and mindfulness as a way of nurturing these four aspects.
 All staff and students eat together every day, enjoying a freshly prepared vegetarian morning tea and lunch.

 The only building factor which faces the reasonable man is building characters.
 Particularly before the age of sixteen it is very essential that certain foundations must be laid before young people proceed into the world for activity and their position.